umernalla/BDS-Test/README.md

 | RIC Name    | Text                 | Wildcard characters as detailed in table below            |

-You can find an explanation of Record Types in the post about <a href="https://community.developers.thomsonreuters.com/questions/7847/what-are-the-differences-in-recordtype-values.html" target="_blank">Record Type values</a> on this website
+You can find an explanation of Record Types in the Article about <a href="https://developers.thomsonreuters.com/article/elektron-article" target="_blank">Using FID259 (RECORDTYPE)</a> on this website

 ##### RIC Name Wildcards
 The RIC Name matching criteria can use the following Wildcarding symbols: